markallisongit/blog/content/posts/2022/setup-ipv6-pfsense-zen/index.md

 tags: [ipv6, networking]
 lightgallery: false
 ---

-I my previous post I talked about what I learnt about IPv6.
+In my previous post I [talked about what I learnt about IPv6]({{< relref "./setup-ipv6-at-home/index.md" >}}).
 In this post I want to show you how easy it is to set up IPv6 using pfSense as the router, and Zen Internet (UK) as the ISP.

 ## Request IPv6 from Zen